 Significance of Weights in Calculations

-In financial modeling, I might use market capitalization as a weight for stock returns in a portfolio.
-For performance evaluations, I could weight different metrics based on their strategic importance to the company.
+In financial modeling, market capitalization can act as a weight for stock returns in a portfolio.
+For performance evaluations, different metrics can be weighted based on their strategic importance to the company.

 Proper weight assignment requires: